eric-bach/ragbot2/NOTES.md

 - [x] Include conversational history in a chat session
 - [x] Add ability to clear chat session
 - [x] Update README and add architecture diagram
+- [x] BUG: Upload user documents under the user's id key in the S3 bucket

 - [] Clean up stack resource names
-- [] BUG: The tabs keep switching when RAGBot is thinking
+- [] BUG: The first request fails unless you wait a few seconds after loading the page

 - [] Add polling on UI to check when Bedrock KB sync is completed
 - [] Investigate adding Cognito auth to ALB
+- [] BUG: The tabs keep switching when RAGBot is thinking
 - [] Move from ECS Fargate to Lambda Function URLs with auth in Lambda code
 - [] Switch frontend to connect to Lambda fURL to compare how streaming works with fUR